djsong15/weather-app/README.md

 # weather-app

-A weather app (via the Odin Project)
+A weather app (via the Odin Project) using vanilla JS